frederik-hoeft/rimworld-more-injuries/README.md

 **Ingredients**: 5x `any textile`, 3x `Chemfuel`
 **Success Chance**: 100%

+> [!TIP]
-> :bulb: **Tip**: Hemostatic agents are a powerful tool to stop severe bleeding in an emergency, so make sure you have a few hemostatic agents ready in your hospital or carried by your combat medics to quickly treat severe injuries on the battlefield.
+> Hemostatic agents are a powerful tool to stop severe bleeding in an emergency, so make sure you have a few hemostatic agents ready in your hospital or carried by your combat medics to quickly treat severe injuries on the battlefield.

 ### Splint